Gabriel-QIN/SLAM/README.md

 python -c "import torch; print(torch.__version__);print(torch.version.cuda)"
 ```

-For more information, please follow the official documentation of [PyTorch ](https://pytorch.org/get-started/locally/)and [PyG](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html).
+For more information, please refer to the official documentation of [PyTorch ](https://pytorch.org/get-started/locally/)and [PyG](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html).

 # Getting started

-After done the required installations,  you can quickly re-train our model or predict your own data in a high-throughput manner.
+After finishing the required installations,  you can quickly re-train our model or predict your own data in a high-throughput manner.